-Depending on who you talk to, you’ll get all manner of responses on what defines B2B content marketing in 2016, so we’ve compiled best practices and strategies to help you plan your program.
+Depending on who you ask, you’ll get a wide range of responses regarding what defines B2B content marketing in 2020, so we’re sharing the best practices to help you sharpen your strategy.

 “The Times They Are a-Changin.”